pjkozlowskijr/Blackjack/README.md

 ## Team Members & Responsibility

 We met for two to three hours prior to beginning the code to map out how we would attack the project.
 In addition, we spent the majority of our time coding on a video call together to work through problems.
 While we were each responsible for specific items listed below, this was a team effort, and we helped each other troubleshoot our respective sections.

 ### Patrick Kozlowski

-- Create initial Github repository.
+- Create initial Github repository
 - Create template for README.md file.
+- Welcome and help functionality
+- Quitting the game at all stages
--
+- Showing the cards
+- Hit and stay process for the player

 ### Kyle Largent